Medical Student Education

 Family Physicians provide comprehensive, cost-effective, and high quality health care for individuals and families.
 Unlike most medical specialties, which focus narrowly on specific conditions or parts of the body, Family Medicine takes a broad approach that integrates biological, clinical and behavioral science.
 Doctors specializing in Family Medicine care for all types of people:

-- Men and women with diverse socio-cultural and economic backgrounds;
+- People with diverse socio-cultural and economic backgrounds;

-- Expectant families, delivering mothers and newborns; and
+- Expectant families including pregnancy, birth, and newborns; and

 - Healthy individuals as well as those facing serious health challenges.